 Article 1: Nature and Purpose

 1.1 Type of Organization.
-Holy Trinity is an Episcopal Parish within the Diocese of New Jersey, whose purpose is to carry out the mission of Christ subject to the Canons of the Diocese and the National .
+Holy Trinity is an Episcopal church within the Diocese of New Jersey, whose purpose is to carry out the mission of Christ subject to the Canons of the Diocese and the National Church.

 1.2 Purpose of the Organization.
 This organization is designed and dedicated to teaching the word of Christ to all and to see that the sacraments of the Church are administered as needed.

 1.3 Name.
-The name of Holy Trinity Episcopal of Wenonah New Jersey will be referred to herein as the “Parish.”
+The name of Holy Trinity Episcopal of Wenonah, New Jersey will be referred to herein as the “Parish.”

 Article 2: Meetings of the Parish